-In order to learn multiple meanings, it is possible that word learners track meanings in a way that allows relationships among them to be represented through shared attributes or generalization across items.
-Clustered or overlapping meaning representations may activate and ultimately strengthen nearby related meanings through spreading activation, making it easier to integrate and retain related meanings as compared to unrelated meanings.
-This type of learning mechanism would predict a learning advantage for conventional polysemous meanings over words with unrelated or ambiguous meanings, for example, the word bat is ambiguous insofar as baseball bats and flying bats do not share distinguishing features or relationships (Figure 1).
-Work on children's early semantic networks has found that children tend to produce words from more dense semantic and phonological neighborhoods earlier and that even infants are sensitive to semantic relations among different words and concepts (Arias-Trejo & Plunket, 2009; Borovsky, Ellis, Evan & Elman, 2016; Steyvers & Tenenbaum, 2005; Willits, Wojcik, Seidenberg, & Saffran, 2013).
+To learn multiple meanings, it is possible that word learners track meanings in a way that allows relationships among them to be represented through shared attributes or generalization across items.
+Clustered or overlapping meaning representations may activate and ultimately strengthen nearby related meanings through spreading activation, making it easier to integrate and retain related meanings compared with unrelated meanings.
+This type of learning mechanism would predict a learning advantage for conventional polysemous meanings over words with unrelated or ambiguous meanings.
+For example, the word bat is ambiguous insofar as baseball bats and flying bats do not share distinguishing features or relationships (see Figure 1).
+Work on children's early semantic networks has found that children tend to produce words from more dense semantic and phonological neighborhoods earlier and that even infants are sensitive to semantic relations among different words and concepts (Arias-Trejo & Plunkett, 2013; Borovsky, Ellis, Evans, & Elman, 2015; Steyvers & Tenenbaum, 2005; Willits, Wojcik, Seidenberg, & Saffran, 2013).
 This work has generally assumed that each word corresponds to a single node in a network, but it suggests that semantic relationships and domain knowledge facilitate word learning.
 The current work asks whether children take advantage of multiple distinct relationships among the meanings of a single word during learning to enhance the learning and retention of a word's meanings.